-There are 13 multi-State 1-hour ozone nonattainment or maintenance areas containing 37 MPOs, as shown in Attachment A. As part of multi-State areas, there are several unique challenges that these MPOs face in the conformity process.
+There are 28 multi-State nonattainment or maintenance areas containing 34 Metropolitan Planning Organizations (MPOs) that are nonattainment or maintenance for one or more pollutants including the 2008 ozone standard, as shown in Attachment A. As part of multi-State areas, there are several unique challenges that these MPOs face in the conformity process.
 These challenges include:

 Each State is responsible for developing its own SIP.
 Therefore, decisions are required between the States as to how motor vehicle emissions budgets will be developed for a multi-State nonattainment area.
 The States could choose 1) to develop SIPs for each State with a single common motor vehicle emissions budget for each pollutant/precursor for the entire multi-State area, or 2) to develop SIPs for each State with separate budgets for each State.

-Following the first option, 3 multi-State areas decided to develop a single common budget for the entire multi-State area.
-In each of the MPOs within these three multi-State areas, conformity determinations are based on a regional emissions analysis done for the entire multi-State area and tested against the single budget.
+Following the first option, only two multi-State areas have a single common budget for the entire nonattainment/maintenance area (Washington, D.C.-MD-VA maintenance area for CO and nonattainment area for 8 hour ozone, 2008 standard; Logan, UT-ID area for PM 2.5, 2006 standard).
+For the one MPO within this multi-State area, conformity determinations are based on a regional emissions analysis conducted for the entire multi-State area and tested against the single budget.
 In other words, the motor vehicle emissions budget is not allocated among each State's portion of the nonattainment or maintenance area.
-Each State includes the same budget in its SIP for the entire nonattainment or maintenance area.
-These areas are also noted in Attachment A. Below is a more detailed example of one of these areas.

 The challenges of communication and coordination in multi-state nonattainment and maintenance areas increase due to the number of agencies and stakeholders involved in the transportation conformity process.
 Interagency consultation becomes critical in multi-State nonattainment and maintenance areas.
 This is especially true the first time through the SIP development and conformity processes when key decisions need to be made about motor vehicle emissions budgets and transportation-related control measures, and about how conformity determinations and regional emissions analyses are conducted.

-In addition, 9 of these 13 multi-State nonattainment or maintenance areas also contain multiple MPOs.
-Attachment A also lists each MPO that is encompassed by each multi-State nonattainment and maintenance area.
-For the MPOs in particular, that have the final responsibility to make conformity determinations, coordination between the other MPOs and States is vital to a smoothly running process.
-This is aided by the fact that the majority of these areas have monthly interagency consultation meetings.
-The majority of these MPOs use the interagency consultation process to set the schedule for conformity determinations in each respective MPO area.
-However, most of these MPOs indicated that they do not have formally established schedules for conformity or planning document updates (i.e. TIPs/Plans) throughout the entire nonattainment area.
-This is because of the use of separate budgets for each State in these areas, which enable the MPOs within different States to remain independent in making conformity determinations.
+Thirteen multi-State nonattainment or maintenance areas also contain multiple MPOs.
+Attachment A lists each MPO that is encompassed by each multi-State nonattainment and maintenance area.
+For the MPOs that have the final responsibility to make conformity determinations, coordination between the other MPOs and States is vital to a smoothly running process.
+This is aided by interagency consultation meetings which in some cases occur monthly or on an as-needed basis.
+The majority of these MPOs use the interagency consultation process to set the schedule for conformity determinations in each respective MPO area and are driven by needed updates to the Long-range Plan and/or Transportation Improvement Plan (TIP).
+The use of separate budgets for each State in these areas, enables the MPOs within each State to remain independent in scheduling conformity determinations.